2019 Tendring District Council election

 The 2019 Tendring District Council election took place on 2 May 2019 to elect members of Tendring District Council in England.
 This was on the same day as other local elections.
+The overall turnout was 31.8%.

 Following the 2015 election the size of the council was reduced from 60 seats to 48 seats with ward boundaries being redrawn accordingly.
 These changes took effect from this election.